OysteinBruin/PlcCom/README.md

 PlcCom is a WPF desktop application for real time data communication with one or more Siemens SIMATIC controllers.
 Development is in progress, but there is no stable, usable release available yet.

+---- Work in progress - no stable release yet -----

 ## Technologies